Letters from the Specific Carbohydrate Diet support group

 Another function of fiber is to slow gastric emptying and digestion.
 This

-serves to slow the release of carbohydrate into the bloodstream and helps to
+serves to slow the release of carbohydrate into the bloodstream and helps

 keep insulin levels steadier.
 Recommendations are 25-30 grams per day.